AI-Ahmed/dashbot/README.md

   <img src='https://i.imgur.com/FUkeFeo.png' height="500" width="450">
 </p>

-> *Dashbot is an application for showing the trade in U.S. Trade Market (e.g., 4:00am to 8:00pm Eastern Time for the US market using Intraday data.*
+> *Dashbot is an application for showing the trade in U.S. Trade Market (e.g., 4:00am to 8:00pm Eastern Time for the US market using Intraday data using [Mercury](https://github.com/mljar/mercury).*

 ## Intra-day Data Trending